chippyash/Strong-Type/README.md

 #### For production

-Use V3 unless you have a strong reason not to.
+Use V5 unless you have a strong reason not to.
 <pre>
-    "chippyash/strong-type": ">=3.0.0"
+    "chippyash/strong-type": ">=5.0.0,<6"
 </pre>

-The V3 branch is the default, no further development of the V1 or V2 branch will take place.
+V5 branch is the default, no further development of ealier versions will take place.

 #### For development